Dr. Alycia Lackey - Principal Investigator

 Sophia Anner - Ph.D. student

 B.S. in Biology - University of Denver Sophia is interested in the interactions between sexual selection and natural selection, especially through the lens of behavior and communication.
 As an undergraduate, Sophia studied maternal effects and courtship interactions in the Pacific field cricket and upon graduating, she continued working with the crickets as a lab tech investigating the effects of anthropogenic noise.
-Sophia plans to research courtship interactions and species divergence.
-Outside of the lab, Sophia enjoys cooking, climbing, backpacking, and embroidering!
-Email: sophia.anner@louisville.edu Twitter: @sophiaanner |
+Sophia's current research investigates courtship interactions and trait variation within and between Rhagoletis species.
+Sophia also spending time with friends and being outside to hike, climb, and camp.
+Email: [email protected] Twitter: @sophiaanner |

-Shayna Rosenbloom - Ph.D. student
+Shayna Earl - Ph.D. student

 B.A. in Environmental Biology - Washington University in St. Louis Shayna is interested to understand how genetic and genomic variation in populations can impact adaptation across geographic and temporal gradients, especially in response to climate change.
 Her undergraduate work addressed questions about rapid evolution and sexual selection in the Trinidadian Guppy.
 Shayna is motivated to apply her future work to conservation.
 Outside of research, Shayna likes to spend as much time outside as possible, hiking and exploring the outdoors.
 She also loves to cook, read, and play with her cat.
 Email: shayna.rosenbloom@louisville.edu Twitter: @shaynerdori |